4.5. Digital Wind Tunnel II: Wind Loads on Isolated Building with Simple Geometry

 (4.5.1.2)\[u_* = \frac{\kappa U_H}{\log(H/z_0)}.\]

 As shown in Fig. 4.5.1.1, the log-law fit is reasonable for most part of the boundary layer height.
 However, in the upper part of the domain i.e., \(z > H(200 m)\) it shows some deviation.
-For cases with larger deviations from log-law, a more accurate wind profiles developed by Deaves and Harris (D&H model) need to be used ([Cook1997]).
+For cases with larger deviations from the log-law, more accurate wind profiles developed by Deaves and Harris (D&H model) need to be used ([Cook1997]).
 These profiles present a better description of the ABL turbulence and are also adopted in [ESDU2001] standards.

 Fig. 4.5.1.1 Log-law fitting of the mean velocity profile from the experimental measurement.